carbon-design-system/design-system-website/src/content/guidelines/accessibility/disabilities.md

 - Visual comprehension

 ### How they experience an interface
-- May have limited working memory and need information to remain visible so they can access it when needed.
+- May have **limited working memory** and need information to remain visible so they can access it when needed.
 - May experience seizures when exposed to flashing content.

 ### What designers should think about
 - Designers should understand the danger of **flashing content, complex language, non-stopping animations** and **fundamental cognitive usability heuristics.**
 - Design in as linear a fashion as possible and focus on design heuristics that have to do with **cognitive load and memory.**

-### How does this affect everyone
+### How does this affect everyone?
 - Following guidelines for cognitive disabilities helps everyone.
 Busy environments can tax your cognitive load.
 Aging adults may also experience a decline in cognitive abilities.
 Placing a low cognitive load on users reduces mistakes and improves effectiveness, regardless of their abilities.